useblocks/sphinx-needs/docs/configuration.rst

    Some plantuml diagrams have restrictions in the order of color (`style`) and orientation (`left`, `rigth`, `up` and `down`).
-We suggest to set the orientation in `style_end` like in the example above, as this is mor eoften supported.
+We suggest to set the orientation in `style_end` like in the example above, as this is more often supported.

 .. _needs_filter_data: